ros-a/kirkl-sounds-website/README.md

 # kirkl-sounds-website
-A portfolio website that I made for the sound designer Kirkl.
+A portfolio website made for the sound designer Kirkl.
-The website uses HTML, CSS, JS and jQuery.
+This website uses HTML, CSS, JS and jQuery.